shenwei356/kmcp/docs/tutorial/profiling.md

    proportion of matched k-mers and unique k-mers of a query (default `0.55`, close to `~96.5%` sequence similarity))
 2. `-N/--name-map`, tabular two-column file(s) mapping names to user-defined values.

+**Index files loading modes**:

+1. Memory sharing with MMAP (default)
+    - Multiple KMCP processes in the same computer can share the memory.
+2. Loading the whole files into main memory (`-w/--load-whole-db`):
+    - It's 20-25% faster, while it needs a little more memory and multiple KMCP processes can not share the database in memory.
+    - **It's highly recommended when searching on computer clusters**, where mmap would be very slow (in my test).
+3. Low memory mode (`--low-mem`):
+    - Do not load all index files into memory nor use mmap, using file seeking.
+    - It's much slower, >4X slower on SSD and would be much slower on HDD disks.
+    - Only use this mode for small number of queries or a huge database that can't be loaded into memory.

 **Performance tips**:

 1. Increase value of `-j/--threads` for acceleratation, but values larger